expyriment/dataintegrityfingerprint-python/README.md

 ## Support and contribution

+For any questions, please also use the [Discussions](https://github.com/expyriment/dataintegrityfingerprint-python/discussions) of this repository.

 If you wish to contribute or report an issue, please use the [issue tracker](https://github.com/expyriment/dataintegrityfingerprint-python/issues) and
 [pull requests](https://github.com/expyriment/dataintegrityfingerprint-python/pulls)
 from the code repository.

-For any questions, please also use the issue track and mark it as question.

-### Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to  abide by its terms.